-My clients have saved over $500,000.00 (five hundred thousand dollars) in real estate commissions in just two years!
+My clients have saved over $1,000,000 (one million dollars) in real estate commissions in just 3 years!

 Buyers – click here to learn about the commission rebates that I pay to my clients.